 There is a better path: incremental improvement with a clear migration strategy.

 Start with your highest-traffic pages.
 Audit them for component opportunities.
 Rebuild these pages properly, creating reusable components as you go.
-Do not try to fix everything at once.
+Don’t try to fix everything at once.

 Each page you properly architect makes the next page easier.
-After rebuilding ten pages with proper components, you will have built most of the component library you need.
-The remaining pages can be migrated much faster because you are mostly assembling existing pieces.
+After rebuilding ten pages with proper components, you’ll have built most of the component library you need.
+The remaining pages can be migrated much faster because you’re mostly assembling existing pieces.

-You do not need 200 custom components.
+You don’t need 200 custom components.
 Most sites can operate efficiently with about 30 core components and their variants.

 Start with page structure components.
 These are the scaffolding that holds everything together.
 Sections, containers, grids.
-These should be locked down so marketers cannot accidentally break layouts.
+These should be locked down so marketers can’t accidentally break layouts.

 Add content components next.
 Hero sections, feature grids, testimonial blocks, FAQ accordions, CTAs.
 These are the building blocks of landing pages.
 Build three to five variants of each to cover most use cases.